jake-knerr/chess/README.md

 Do not place default styling in this section.

 > Why not?
-Default styling often requires changes or extending.
-Since styling in this section is not intended to be extended, default styling in this section should be avoided.
+Default styling often requires changes.
+Since styling in this section is not intended to be overridden by another project, default styling in this section should be avoided.

 #### App overrides can be useful to change variable values defined earlier in the variables section.